Last Updated on

 Then to optimize your business, Paddle offers features for boosting your conversion and customer satisfaction rates, facilitating customer personalization, plus testing all the elements your entire software business is based on.

 But, here’s the kicker.
 Some users complain that the admin panel is not well organized.
 Apart from that, the transfer of users and admin rights is seemingly cumbersome.

 There are a few other e-commerce software and cloud-based storefronts that we didn’t specifically review, but are worth mentioning here.

 As you can see there are plenty of Big Cartel alternatives for you to pick and choose from.
 I hope you will find a match for your requirements from the list above.
 The best route you should take depends on the type of business you have and what functionality is most important to you.

 Before making a final decision remember to ask yourself the following questions:

-If you’ve tried any of these solutions, feel free to fill us in on your overall experience.
+If you’ve tried any of these e-commerce software solutions, feel free to fill us in on your overall experience.
 What tools were you able to leverage?